ansys/pymapdl/.devcontainer/codespaces-devs/welcome.rst

 Welcome to GitHub PyMAPDL Codespaces for Developers!!
 =====================================================

-This codespace has been specifically set for developing PyMAPDL.
+This codespace has been specifically set for developing and contributing to PyMAPDL.